-You need to specify storage location as a requirement prior to procuring a cloud service model or negotiating contracts with a vendor.
+You need to specify storage location prior to procuring a cloud service model or negotiating contracts with a vendor.

 Australian Signals Directorate (ASD) has endorsed a number of cloud providers and services on its website.
 The Department of Finance also published a list of approved suppliers on its Cloud Services Panel.

 Business information stored and managed in the cloud needs to be preserved so that it is accessible for as long as required.

 Your cloud service provider must conduct regular integrity checks and ensure that long term and permanent business information is migrated, as needed.

 Cloud service providers must only dispose of business information, including copies, under instruction from your agency.

 Clarity around agency and cloud service provider's responsibilities is critical to managing risks and maintaining security confidence within your agency.
 Uncertainty about what the provider is responsible for and what the agency is responsible for should be addressed through contract provisions.

 The adoption of cloud services requires specific digital skills and expertise.
 You should include information management specialists in the planning and implementation of cloud computing.

 It is essential that contracts with cloud service providers ensure that business information created, stored and managed in the cloud is: